 It is at this point that the semantics of `$\mathbf{S}$' become important.
 If `$\mathbf{S}$' is a rigid designator, the reference relation between `$\mathbf{S}$' and $\mathbf{S}$ cannot depend on the beliefs of $\mathbf{O}_{\mathrm{1}}$ and $\mathbf{O}_{\mathrm{2}}$, and in particular cannot depend on their joint belief that they have observed $P$.
 Hence `the thing that has $P$' - which is clearly a definite description - cannot be employed as a synonym for `$\mathbf{S}$'.
 Instead, $\mathbf{O}_{\mathrm{1}}$ and $\mathbf{O}_{\mathrm{2}}$ must be able to demonstrate to each other that their observations of $P$ are due to interactions with redundant encodings of the state of $\mathbf{S}$, whatever $\mathbf{S}$ is.
 That is, $\mathbf{O}_{\mathrm{1}}$ and $\mathbf{O}_{\mathrm{2}}$ must each be able to demonstrate an encoding $|\mathbf{F}_{\mathit{k}}\rangle$ in their own $\mathbf{F}_{\mathit{k}}$ with which they have interacted, and demonstrate that this $|\mathbf{F}_{\mathit{k}}\rangle$ is in fact a redundant encoding of the state of $\mathbf{S}$, whatever $\mathbf{S}$ is.

 It is clear, however, that $\mathbf{O}_{\mathrm{1}}$ and $\mathbf{O}_{\mathrm{2}}$ can make neither of these required demonstrations within the restrictions imposed by the environment as witness framework.
 The environmental fragments $\mathbf{F}_{\mathrm{1}}$ and $\mathbf{F}_{\mathrm{2}}$ to which $\mathbf{O}_{\mathrm{1}}$ and $\mathbf{O}_{\mathrm{2}}$ are confined are not only disjoint but are by assumption causally decoupled FAPP; hence $\mathbf{O}_{\mathrm{1}}$ has no observational access to events occurring within $\mathbf{F}_{\mathrm{2}}$ and vice-versa.
 The encodings with which $\mathbf{O}_{\mathrm{1}}$ and $\mathbf{O}_{\mathrm{2}}$ interact do not, therefore, meet the requirement of simultaneous accessibility imposed by the OPZ definition and hence cannot be regarded as objective on its criteria.
-Moreover, as shown in more detail previously \cite{fields:10, fields:11a}, neither $\mathbf{O}_{\mathrm{1}}$ nor $\mathbf{O}_{\mathrm{2}}$ can step out of their respective fragments and manipulate $\mathbf{S}$ directly without destroying the very encodings that they are attempting to relate to $\mathbf{S}$.
+Moreover, as shown in more detail previously \citep{fields:10, fields:11}, neither $\mathbf{O}_{\mathrm{1}}$ nor $\mathbf{O}_{\mathrm{2}}$ can step out of their respective fragments and manipulate $\mathbf{S}$ directly without destroying the very encodings that they are attempting to relate to $\mathbf{S}$.